ethersphere/bee-js-docs/docs/user-documentation/upload-download.md

 ### Single file

 You can also upload files and include a filename.
-When you download the file, `bee-js` will return aditional information like `contentType` or `name` of the file.
+When you download the file, `bee-js` will return additional information like `contentType` or `name` of the file.

 <Tabs
   groupId="lang_preferrence"